force11/scwg-wg4/README.md

 trying to achieve from at least the standpoint of a tool for meetings.

-WARNING: This repository contains an archive of all of our meetings and will get quite large.
+WARNING: This repository contains an archive of all of our meetings and will become quite large over time.
 Be sure to have a good Internet connection before cloning or downloading this repository.

 ## Requirements and prerequisites